lunianfu1986/unbannow/content/posts/step-by-step-guide-to-switching-your-steam-region-to-china-–-just-follow-the-instructions-updated-with-the-latest-method-for-2026.md

 tags:
   - steam，steam support，change steam region
 readTime: ""
-seoTitle: Step-by-step guide to switching your Steam region to China – just follow the instructions.
-Updated with the latest method for 2026.
+seoTitle: Step-by-step guide to switching your Steam region to China 2026
-seoDescription: Step-by-step guide to switching your Steam region to China – just follow the instructions.
-Updated with the latest method for 2026.
+seoDescription: Step-by-step guide to switching your Steam region to China 2026
 ---
 Recently, some players have reported that after changing the store region on their Steam accounts to buy games in another region, they were unable to switch back.
 Today, Unbannow will show you how to change your Steam store region and how to switch it back to the China region.